CopernicaMarketingSoftware/Documentation/Mailerq/4.0/database-access.md

 also does not exist, the record for which both the domain and the IP are empty is used.

-Values in the table that are set to "0" are treated as "unlimited".
-The "domain_" prefix is used for domain specific settings, and the "ip_" for IP specific settings.
-Example: if "domain_maxmessages" is set to 1000 and "ip_maxmessages" to 100 it means that no more than 1000 messages per minute may be sent to the domain, and no more than 100 messages per minute to each of the IP addresses that are being used by the domain.

 The best way to get an understanding of the column in this table is to play around with the management console, and see what kind of data ends up in this table.